JackStouffer/jacks_standard_library/README.md

 ## Usage

+1. Copy the `jacks_standard_library.h` file into your repo
-Include the header like normally in each source file:
+2. Include the header like normally in each source file:

 ```c
 #include "jacks_standard_library.h"
 ```

-Then, in ONE AND ONLY ONE file, do this:
+3. Then, in ONE AND ONLY ONE file, do this:

 ```c
 #define JSL_IMPLEMENTATION